 From the time when women joined up into a separate branch of service, to the more recent announcement that all roles in the military were now open to women, I am sharing what that journey has looked like - from the inside.

-The good, the bad and the plain laugh out loud funny.
+Serving in the military is not all bad - my own experiences covered the good, the bad and the ugly - but also, the plain laugh out loud funny.